RobBednarczyk/FlightSuretyDAPP/README.md

 This repository contains Smart Contract code in Solidity (using Truffle), tests (also using Truffle), dApp scaffolding (using HTML, CSS and JS) and server app scaffolding.

+Users are requested to run ganache blockchain on their local machines and replace the `mnemonic` variable value in the truffle.js file with the generated string from ganache.

 To install, download or clone the repo, then:

 `npm install`